makersacademy/bowling-challenge-ruby/README.md

 * Single Responsibility Principle and encapsulation
 * Clear and readable code

+## Note on what has not been implemented

+* Bonus scoring for strikes and spares

 ## The Task (given by Makers Academy)

 Count and sum the scores of a bowling game for one player.
 For this challenge, you do _not_ need to build a web app with a UI, instead, just focus on the logic for bowling (you also don't need a database).
 Next end-of-unit challenge, you will have the chance to translate the logic to Javascript and build a user interface.